csr13/my-website/_posts/using-ec2-instances-as-sneakers-bid-bots-pt-2.md

 These models are self explanatory, same goes as the field names for the columns on this database table, posting them here to better explain what is happening.

-Ok, the last part is the post payment action for creating the ec2/t2.micro instances that the user just paid for, in addition to the cost of the sneaker that the user placed a bid on, and all the fees for this service.
+The last part is the post payment action for creating the ec2/t2.micro instances that the user just paid for, in addition to the cost of the sneaker that the user placed a bid on, and all the fees for this service.

-Again, I took some time to comment the code, this is a refactored version of the tests done on part 1 of this series, this code is executed when Stripe process the payment, and the payment is a success, it triggers this listener webhook.
+I took some time to comment the code, this is a refactored version of the tests done on part 1 of this series, this code is executed when Stripe process the payment, and the payment is a success, it triggers this listener webhook.

 This code then handles the creation of the t2/ec2 instances for the bots to execute this job of trying to get the new Sneaker before it sells out, replicating parellel processes executing the same action, with more probabilities of getting one pair of sneakers.